Electric Sound Products (ESP) was founded in 1975 by Hisatake Shibuya in Tokyo, Japan as a guitar part replacement company.

 Even the choice to angle the tuners downward on the pointed headstock adds a sense of forward-pressing aggression to the guitar’s aesthetic style.

 It has a strong mid/low-range and clear, but not shrill, highs, lending itself to metal, jazz, rock, blues, and more.
-For the money—coming in at around $330 (For the latest prices and discounts, check here) —it simply cannot be beat by another budget guitar when it comes to reliability and versatility.
+For the money—it simply cannot be beaten by another budget guitar when it comes to reliability and versatility.